rafaelromao/keyboards/docs/base.md

 - The Alpha1 layer is the base layer, which contains the most common alphas of Portuguese and English, plus comma and period.
 It is extended by the Alpha2 layer.

 ### Secondary Alpha Layer
-- The Alpha2 layer has common Portuguese accented letters, readily available with a single tap on the right inner thumb key (OS Accents), making them as easy to type as shifted letters, which are available with a single tap on the right outer thumb key (OS Shift).
+- The Alpha2 layer has common Portuguese accentuated letters, readily available with a single tap on the right inner thumb key, along with the alphas that are missing in the base layer.
-- There are dedicated accent keys for à á â é ê ó ô ú í and ç, as well as a dead key for ~, which is all that is needed for Portuguese.
+- There are dedicated keys for à á â é ê ó ô ú í and ç, as well, which is all that is needed for Portuguese.
-- This layer also gives access to comma, dot and replicated versions of q, y, w, v, z and j, that are not available in the base layer, for the 24 keys variant, as well as an standalone apostrophe character in the thumb.
 - This two alpha layers approach is based on [Ben Vallack's keymap](https://youtu.be/5RN_4PQ0j1A?si=f9OkOvNdL3jE4seR).

 ## Smart Thumb Keys